This is clearly a non-food post. But I’m sure you’ll find it as relevant as a healthy green smoothie.

-Perhaps, the first ever documentary I’ve ever watched, still at primary school.
+Perhaps, the first documentary I’ve ever watched, still at primary (or high) school.
 I gave me such a big reality check that I still cringe every time I have to throw something out.
 It’s a good reflection to our daily lives and somehow, it is still a very modern movie even though it was produced in 1990.
 Worth the watch (specially because it’s only 12 min long).
-This short was made in Porto Alegre (my hometown, so it’s a matter very close to my heart).
+This short was made in Porto Alegre, my hometown, so this one hits close to home.

 This movie has to be in this list.
 One of the most praised docs about the food industry brings up the reality we ignore.
 After this very movie, I decided to give up meat and started my path on learning how to be a more conscious consumer.

 Food Matters brings out the best of the forgotten knowledge we had on food and how our views on illness and wellness have changed over the centuries.